DocNow/docnow/docs/cloud/digital-ocean.md

 SSH uses public and private keys.

-* Your public SSH key is what you\'ll provide DigitalOcean in order to authorize access to your server.
+* Your public SSH key is what you'll provide DigitalOcean in order to authorize access to your server.
 * Your private SSH key remains on your computer and is required to log into your DigitalOcean server.

 **Creating an SSH keypair**

-Open your computer\'s Terminal:
+Open your computer's Terminal:

 -   On macOS, this can be found by typing `terminal`' in Spotlight, or under `Applications \> Utilities \> Terminal`.